qmk/qmk_firmware/keyboards/linworks/fave60/readme.md

 The Fave60 PCB is a 60 keys keyboard designed by Lx3 (Linworks).

 * Keyboard Maintainer: [keydler](https://github.com/duilchoi)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Fave 60 PCBs
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: Groupbuy.Check the ongoing ones on [the Linworks Discord](https://discord.gg/UC8gTdVnsj)

 Make example for this keyboard (after setting up your build environment):